mmilano/SidePanelCollapse/README.md

 1. Clone the repository, or download and unzip.
-1. Copy the pre-built `/dist` sidePanelCollapse css and javascript files to an appropriate location in your own project.
+1. Copy the pre-built `/dist` sidePanelCollapse files to an appropriate location in your own project.
 You can choose to use either the minified or regular versions.
-If you also want the sourcemaps, copy those as well (maintain the `/map` directory structure so that the browser can find the map files).
+If you also want the source maps, copy those as well (maintain the `/map` directory structure so that the browser can find the map files).
 1. Add the `<link>` and `<script>` tags to your HTML document.

 The [Simple Demo](#the-simple-demo) uses this option.